Build a Brand Strategy That Sets You Apart and Gets Results

 Target Customer Segment

 Your target customer segment is the group of people your product or service helps most.
 So, the more valuable your product or service is in the eyes of your audience, the more you can charge for it.

-It’s also vital to build a strong connection with your target audience is critical.
-To do that, you must understand their problems and how those problems make them feel.
+It’s also vital to build a strong connection with your audience.
+To do that, you must understand your customers’ problems and how those problems make them feel.
 Only then can you position your product or service as the solution.

 You can learn more about your target audience by researching the following: